SalilKoner/EAS/Simulation/README.txt

 Note: Following R packages must be installed in the system in order to successfully run the code.
-"matrixsampling", "tidyverse", "Rfast", "MASS", "glmnet", "MBSP", "rrpack", "spls", "MSGLasso", "MBSGS"
+"matrixsampling", "tidyverse", "Rfast", "MASS", "glmnet", "MBSP", "rrpack", "spls", "MSGLasso", "MBSGS", Matrix

-The directory Results contains six separate sub-directories named as Experiment1-Experiment6 where the output for each dataset will be stored.
+The directory Results contains six separate sub-directories named as Experiment_1-Experiment_6 where the output for each dataset will be stored.
-Any such output will be named as output_f{experiment_number}_dsn{dataset_number}.Rdata.
+Any such output will be named as output_{method}_dsn{dataset_number}.Rdata.

-When the output for all the datasets (we take 1000 datasets in our paper) is created, the last part of workflow.sh will create the summary measures presented in Table 1 of the paper and save it at the same folder with the name Summary_f{dataset_number}.Rdata.
+When the output for all the datasets (we take 1000 datasets in our paper) is created, the last part of workflow.sh will create the summary measures presented in Table 1 (or Table 2) of the paper and save it at the same folder with the name Summary_all.Rdata.